 Whether you go for electric or acoustic, we’ve prepared a range of the best beginner guitar options that hit the mark in terms of sound, build quality and playability.
-All of the guitars on our list clock in at under $500/£500 (some come in well under that figure).
-Spend any more than this and you’re into ‘serious guitar’ territory, and you may not appreciate the smaller details that make expensive guitars what they are.
+All of the guitars on our list clock in at under $500/£500 - and some come in well under that figure.